-- company information (causing availability impact) while also threatening to disclose those same - sensitive corporate records (causing confidentiality impact) unless a ransom is paid.
-A - consideration of the potential harmful impacts of loss on important assets enables risk planning - and prepares for the completion of cybersecurity risk registers (CSRRs) as described in this - NISTIR 8286 series. - 288 Enterprise stakeholders can also use the BIA process to identify enterprise resources that use - 289 critical information types.
-In addition to internal reasons for protecting critical and sensitive - information, enterprises may also need to categorize assets for mandatory external compliance. - 291 Many regulations and contractual requirements stipulate that certain critical and sensitive - information must be protected, so the BIA determination helps to understand where those - 293 mandates apply.
+Enterprise stakeholders can also use the BIA process to identify enterprise resources that use critical information types.
+In addition to internal reasons for protecting critical and sensitive information, enterprises may also need to categorize assets for mandatory external compliance.
+Many regulations and contractual requirements stipulate that certain critical and sensitive information must be protected, so the BIA determination helps organizations understand where those mandates apply.

-- 294 The BIA provides a solid foundation to identify, monitor, and communicate about potential - 295 impacts related to the loss of availability, confidentiality and integrity.
-This supports the process - that has been described throughout the NISTIR 8286 series, applying an understanding of - 297 enterprise strategy and risk direction to guide cybersecurity risk management (CSRM) and to - 298 record and communicate CSRM activities in support of ERM objectives.
+The BIA provides a solid foundation for identifying, monitoring, and communicating about potential impacts related to the loss of confidentiality, integrity, and availability.
+This supports the process that has been described throughout the NIST IR 8286 series - applying an understanding of enterprise strategy and risk direction to guide cybersecurity risk management3 (CSRM) and to record and communicate CSRM activities in support of ERM objectives.